Princess Caroline visits Palazzo Vecchio

 In the evening, she attended the black-tie Ballo del Giglio at the Palazzo Vecchio.
 The Princess removed her reading glasses (so useful for reading the details of the art in the museum) and put on an elegant A-line dress, all black, and bejeweled at the V-neck and waistline.
 No doubt the theme was Florentine art.
 The Princess’s eyes were too often directed to and enraptured by the the battle scenes of Leonardo da Vinci and Michelangelo, which decorate the Salone dei Cinquecento of the Palazzo Vecchio.
 There was dinner, there was dancing, there was champagne!
 Above all, there was A.M.A.D.E. – Association Mondiale des Amis de l’Enfance (World Association of Children’s Friends) to benefit from the funds raised by the ball.

-View a gallery of the visit here.Filed under German Royals, Monaco Royals
+View a gallery of the visit here.Filed under Germany, Monaco

-Tagged AMADE, Architecture, Hanover, Italy, Palaces, Patronage, Princess Caroline, Working Visit.
+Tagged AMADE, Architecture, House of Hanover, Italy, Palaces, Patronage, Princess Caroline of Hanover, Working Visit.